-George Parker Young has enjoyed a diverse complex litigation practice for almost 30 years.
-He represents clients in the full range of business litigation and arbitration, and has significant experience in the areas of oil and gas, fiduciary duty, shareholder derivative, probate, intellectual property, insurance and securities litigation.
-He calls on his extensive appellate experience in advising clients and when trying cases.
-(His last trial lasted almost seven weeks; his longest trial lasted eleven weeks.)
+Engaged in a diverse complex litigation practice for over 31 years.
+Represents clients in the full range of business litigation and arbitration, and has significant experience in the areas of fiduciary duty, cyber security, oil and gas, corporate governance, probate, intellectual property, insurance and securities litigation.
+Calls on extensive appellate experience in advising clients and when trying cases.
+Last jury trial lasted almost seven weeks (having first appeared in the case a couple of weeks before trial); longest trial lasted eleven weeks.
+This experience was recently acknowledged when chosen to be an Associate in the American Board of Trial Advocates.

-George is Board Certified in Civil Trial Law by the Texas Board of Legal Specialization.
-He is on the Litigation Council of the State Bar of Texas Litigation Section and served as a 2011 Course Director for the State Bar of Texas Advanced Civil Trial Course.
-George has been an adjunct professor at Texas Wesleyan School of Law and a guest lecturer at the SMU and University of Texas schools of law.
+Board Certified in Civil Trial Law by the Texas Board of Legal Specialization, on the Litigation Council of the State Bar of Texas Litigation Section and served as a Co-Course Director for several State Bar of Texas CLE courses, including the 2011 Advanced Civil Trial Course, the 2013 Litigation Update course, as well as the 2014 Litigation Update Course.
+Previously an adjunct professor at Texas Wesleyan School of Law and a guest lecturer at the University of Texas, SMU and Texas Wesleyan (now Texas A&M) Schools of Law.

-- Seven-week trial of corporate defendant in "minority shareholder oppression" case.
+- Seven-week defense of corporate defendant in "minority shareholder oppression" case.

-- Defense of claims arising from failed $20 million real estate deal; eventual settlement was half of amount offered before George's entry into the case.
+- Defense of claims arising from failed multi-million real estate deal; eventual settlement was half of amount offered before entry into the case.

-- Successful defense of a multi-national chemicals manufacturing corporation in a federal court case where plaintiff was seeking more than $15 million in damages for fraud in the sale of an alleged defective product.
+- Successful defense of a multi-national chemicals manufacturing corporation in a federal court case where plaintiff sought more than $15 million for alleged fraud in the sale of product.

 - Defense of fraud claims arising out of plaintiff's investment of millions in oil and gas interests and in drilling rig.
-George entered case more than one year into the litigation.
-Case settled several months later for much less than clients had offered before litigation was instituted.
+Case settled several months after entered the case for much less than clients had offered before litigation was instituted.

-- Prosecution of injunction suit to enforce contract proven by string of email relating to purchase of significant "bandwidth" essential to client's business.
-After obtaining injunction for the client the case settled by client consummating purchase of bandwidth at target price
+- Prosecution of injunction suit for Fortune 500 company to enforce contract proven by string of emails relating to purchase of "bandwidth" essential to client's business.
+After obtaining injunction for the client it obtained bandwidth at target price.

 - Obtained multi-million dollar tortious interference verdict and settlement for frustrated acquiror of regional telephone company.

-- Successfully defended national bank in several large lender liability actions.
+- Successfully defended national banks and savings and loans in several large lender liability actions.

 - Co-counsel for savings and loan plaintiff in one of the first significant civil RICO matters tried in the Northern District of Texas (trial lasting almost eleven weeks).

-- Defended and obtained summary judgment on behalf of major manufacturing client in intellectual property litigation involving claims of patent infringement (successfully settled just before oral argument in the Federal Circuit).
+- Defended and obtained summary judgment on behalf of major manufacturing client in intellectual property litigation involving claims of patent infringement (successfully handled in the Federal Circuit).

 - First attorney to successfully use the 1997 law which prohibits financial incentives that act as an inducement to limit medically necessary care.